Best Sewing Gadgets

 If you are looking to get a needle minder I would recommend getting one where either the magnets are completely enclosed or the clean neodymium ones .
 Some have the magnet exposed and if it’s a grey ferrite type it can leave marks on your fabric, kind of defeating the object really!

-I sell a selection of needle minders in my Etsy shop which I think are the best of course!
+I sell a selection of needle minders in my Etsy shop (just go to the Gifts for Crafters section) which I think are the best of course!
 The covered button style ones have the magnet completely enclosed which I prefer.

 4) Magnetic Pin Dish

 While we talking magnets it’s worth considering a magnetic pin dish.
 You can buy these ready made or easily make your own.
 My tutorial to make a magnetic pin dish from a pretty little dish is here.
-I have a few ready made ones on offer in my Etsy shop too.
+I have a few ready made ones on offer in my Etsy shop too (they are also in the Gifts for Crafters section when I have them in stock, they do always sell out fast though).

 5) Bulky Seam Aid